amaramrahul/dotfiles/macOS/tips.md

 * [Nekoze](https://questbe.at/nekoze/): Improve Your Posture
 * [scrcpy](https://github.com/Genymobile/scrcpy): Display and control your Android device
 * [Evoluent](https://evoluent.com/support/download/): Evoluent vertical mouse manager
+* [Browser Fairy 2](https://apps.apple.com/us/app/browser-fairy/id1499080593): Decide which browser to open links in based on rules.

 Tips
 * Any web app can be run as desktop app using Google Chrome through More tools -> Create Shortcut... -> Open in new window.
 For PWA apps (such as https://notepad.js.org/, https://music.youtube.com/), the preferred way is to install it using the "Install <App>..." option.
 Other software which provide similar options are flotato (buggy), webcatalog (free version limited to 2 apps), fluid, nativefier.